A Survey of Knowledge-Enhanced Text Generation: General Methods of Integrating Knowledge into NLG

-\paragraph{\textbf{Knowledge as target}} The first category of knowledge-related tasks creates learning targets based on the knowledge, and the model is trained to recover the targets.
+The methods can be mainly divided into two categories as shown in Figure \ref{fig:knowledge-related-task}.
+The first category of knowledge-related tasks creates learning targets based on the knowledge, and the model is trained to recover the targets.
 These tasks can be combined as auxiliary tasks with the text generation task, resulting in a \emph{multi-task learning} setting.
 For example, knowledge loss is defined as the cross entropy between the predicted and true knowledge sentences, and it is combined with the standard conversation generation loss to enhance grounded conversation~\cite{dinan2019wizard,kim2020sequential}.
-Similar tasks include keyword extraction loss~\cite{li2020keywords}, template re-ranking loss~\cite{cao2018retrieve,wang2019biset}, link prediction loss on knowledge graph~\cite{ji2020language}, path reasoning loss~\cite{liu2019knowledge}, mode loss~\cite{zhou2018commonsense,wu2020topicka}, bag-of-word (BOW) loss~\cite{xu2020neural,lian2019learning}, etc. Alternatively, one can directly derive the text generation targets from knowledge and use them to supervise standard text generation task.
-The approach is called \emph{weakly-supervised learning}.
+Similar tasks include keyword extraction loss~\cite{li2020keywords}, template re-ranking loss~\cite{cao2018retrieve,wang2019biset}, link prediction loss on knowledge graph~\cite{ji2020language}, path reasoning loss~\cite{liu2019knowledge}, mode loss~\cite{zhou2018commonsense,wu2020topicka}, bag-of-word (BOW) loss~\cite{xu2020neural,lian2019learning}, etc. The second category of methods directly derive the text generation targets from the knowledge, and use those (typically noisy) targets as supervisions in the standard text generation task.
+The approach is called \textit{weakly-supervised} learning.
 Weakly-supervised learning enforces the relevancy between the knowledge and the target sequence.
-For example, in the problem of aspect-based summarization, the work~\cite{tan2020summarizing} automatically creates target summaries based on external knowledge bases, which are used to train the summarization model in a supervised manner.
+For example, in the problem of aspect based summarization, the work \cite{tan2020summarizing} automatically creates target summaries based on external knowledge bases, which are used to train the summarization model in a supervised manner.